48th Infantry Brigade Combat Team (United States): Iraq Deployment

 On 20 April 2006, at Ft.
 Stewart, more than 4,000 members of the brigade began to return home after a year of combat operations in Iraq.
-The 20 April arrival marked the first of nearly a dozen flights over the subsequent weeks that brought the soldiers back to Georgia.

 During this period, the 48th Infantry Brigade became the first unit in the Army to receive the new Army Combat Uniform in place of the older Battle Dress Uniform.

-Afghanistan
+Afghanistan Deployments

-In December 2007, the 48th Infantry Brigade Combat Team was alerted that it will be deployed to Afghanistan in the summer of 2009 in support of Operation Enduring Freedom (OEF).
-This rotation reflects the continued U.S. commitment to assisting in the security of Afghanistan and the development of the Afghan National Security Forces.
-Afghan forces continue to improve capability and assume responsibility for security.
-Force levels in Afghanistan continue to be conditions-based, and are determined based on the recommendations of military commanders in Afghanistan and in consultation with the government of the Islamic Republic of Afghanistan.
+In December 2007, the 48th Infantry Brigade Combat Team was alerted that it would be deployed to Afghanistan in the summer of 2009 in support of Operation Enduring Freedom (OEF).
+This rotation reflected the continued United States commitment to assisting in the security of Afghanistan and the development of the Afghan National Security Forces.
 The first elements of the 48th Brigade began training in January 2009 in preparation for a year-long deployment to Afghanistan.

-In 2009, more than 3000 Guardsmen deployed from the 1st Battalion, 121st Infantry, headquartered in Winder, GA; 2nd Battalion, 121st Infantry, headquartered in Griffin, GA; 1st Battalion, 118th Field Artillery, headquartered in Savannah, GA; 1st Battalion, 108th Cavalry, headquartered in Calhoun, GA; 148th Brigade Special Troops Battalion, headquartered in Statesboro, GA; and the 48th Brigade Support Battalion, headquartered in Dublin, GA to support Operation Enduring Freedom.
+In 2009, more than 3000 Guardsmen deployed from the 1st Battalion, 121st Infantry, headquartered in Winder, Georgia; 2nd Battalion, 121st Infantry, headquartered in Griffin, Georgia; 1st Battalion, 118th Field Artillery, headquartered in Savannah, Georgia; 1st Battalion, 108th Cavalry, headquartered in Calhoun, Georgia; 148th Brigade Special Troops Battalion, headquartered in Statesboro, GA; and the 48th Brigade Support Battalion, headquartered in Dublin, Georgia, to support Operation Enduring Freedom.
 The 48th IBCT returned home in March 2010 after being replaced by the 86th IBCT (MTN).